jantman/awslimitchecker/docs/source/cli_usage.rst

                            (default: us-east-1)
      --skip-ta             do not attempt to pull *any* information on limits from Trusted Advisor
+     --skip-quotas         Do not attempt to connect to Service Quotas service or use its data for current limits
      --ta-refresh-wait     If applicable, refresh all Trusted Advisor limit- related checks, and wait for the refresh to complete before continuing.